 To set yourself up for successful online auditions, follow these outside-the-box guidelines:

 1. plan for what you need, not for what you want

 With the access and flexibility afforded by today's technology, the recent trend in professional casting has already been leaning toward actor-submitted self-tapes.
 If you’ve never worked in this way before, think of now as your chance to push your own creative boundaries and shake up some old routines that may not be serving you as well as they once did.

 The opportunity to self tape gives actors more control over their work, which means you’ll likely receive better submissions.
 It also makes the process run much more smoothly than it otherwise might if you tried to hold live auditions online.

 With self-tapes, you won’t have to worry about your next actor accidentally entering the room before you’re finished with the current one.
 You can avoid the inevitable clumsiness of rhythm and pacing altogether by letting the actor send their submission in a ready-made package.

-Above all, make it as easy as possible for actors to give you exactly what you need to make the right decisions for your production.
+Above all, make it as easy as possible for actors to give you exactly what you need to make the right decisions for your virtual production.
 That includes not just the format of your audition process, but the way you ask them to engage with the material, as well.

 Remember, your main goal is to see each actor's best work.
 Focus on monologues, so your actors won’t have to scramble to find a reader.
 And skip directly to the sides instead of asking actors to choose their own material.
 Since you won’t have the benefit of being in the room with auditioners anyway, you’ll find what you’re looking for most efficiently by working with the script you’re actually looking to cast.